Sticking to Your Diet to Avoid Looking Like Santa

 Save a Plate for Later

 There are hundreds of choices of baked goods, meats, and vegetables to try, but if you are already full you cannot be rude to your hosts by avoiding all the food they prepared.
-Be courteous and take some of the healthy choices with you, even if you know you are just going to be throwing out the bad trans fats take a plate home with you.
+Be courteous and take some of the holiday meal with you, even if you know you are just going to be throwing out the bad trans fats take a plate home with you.

 Bring Your Own Side Dish for Everyone and Yourself to Enjoy